visgl/deck.gl/docs/api-reference/carto/quadbin-heatmap-tile-layer.md

 Controls how weight values are mapped to the `colorRange`, as an array of two numbers [`minValue`, `maxValue`].

-When `colorDomain` is specified, a pixel with `minValue` is assigned the first color in `colorRange`, a pixel with `maxValue` is assigned the last color in `colorRange`, and any value in between is linearly interpolated.
-Pixels with weight less than `minValue` gradually fade out by reducing alpha, until 100% transparency representing `0`.
+When `colorDomain` is specified, a pixel with `minValue` is assigned the first color in `colorRange`, a pixel with `maxValue` is assigned the last color in `colorRange`, and any value in between is interpolated.
+Pixels in the bottom 10% of the range defined by `colorDomain` are gradually faded out by reducing alpha, until 100% transparency at `minValue`.
 Pixels with weight more than `maxValue` are capped to the last color in `colorRange`.

 #### `colorRange` (Color[], optional) {#colorrange}